NALTP/Rules/README.md

 ### Article VI - Maps

 #### Section A - Map Selection
-  - (1) For each tier, the CRC will be responsible for selecting 11 predetermined maps by a method of their own choosing.
+  - (1) For each tier, the CRC will be responsible for selecting maps by a method of their own choosing.
-  - (2) Map rotations will be standardized across all tiers of NALTP.

-#### Section B - Map distribution
-  - (1) Each map will be played in a total of 3 games, with one map selected to be played in 5 games.

-#### Section C - Playoffs
+#### Section B - Playoffs
-  - (1) All predetermined maps from the regular season will be eligible for pick/ban in playoffs.
+  - (1) All maps from the regular season will be eligible for pick/ban in playoffs.

 ___
 ### Article VII - Matches